-In January 2023, the Kansas Legislature introduced Senate Bill 111 (SB 111), which would require statewide licensure for massage therapists.
+In early 2023, the Kansas Legislature introduced Senate Bill 305 (SB 305), which would require statewide licensure for massage therapists.
 Should this bill become law, a Board of Massage Therapy (Board) would be established under the umbrella of the Board of Healing Arts to regulate and license Kansas massage therapists.

 - Completed a minimum of 625 hours of massage therapy instruction at a massage school in another state

 - Completed at least 300 hours of massage therapy training in the three years before submitting a license application

 - Practiced massage therapy for at least three years

 - Been an active member in good standing for at least one year of a professional massage or bodywork therapy association (your ABMP membership fulfills this requirement)

 - Passed a national examination approved by the Board that meets specified criteria